-English Studies
+Advanced Courses

 ENGL2002.
 Language in society (6 credits)

 This course will provide an introduction to the study of 'sociolinguistics', which deals with the relationship between language and society.
 Topics will vary, but may include the following: multilingualism, language varieties, language planning, language change, English in contact with other languages.

+ENGL2004.
+English syntax (6 credits)

+This course introduces the structure of English by investigating approaches to grammar, models of grammatical analysis, and the grammar of contemporary English.
+It is interested in the relationship between morphology and syntax, and grammar and linguistics.
+Assessment: 100% coursework.

+ENGL2007.
+Literary linguistics (6 credits)

+This course uses linguistic techniques to analyse literary texts by examining both the devices that literary authors employ and the literary effects they create in different styles and genres.
+It employs methods of structural linguistic analysis (looking at the syntax and phonology of texts) as well as socio-historical and pragmatic methods.

 Assessment: 100% coursework.